viharorg/web_vihar2021/02-call.md

 **Submission instructions can be found at [EasyChair submission page](https://easychair.org/conferences/?conf=vihar2017)**-->

-We invite original submissions of 5-page INTERSPEECH-style papers or 2-page extended abstracts in all areas of vocal interactivity.
+We invite original submissions papers or extended abstracts in all areas of vocal interactivity.

 Suggested workshop topics may include, but are not limited to the following areas:
  - Physiological and morphological similarities/differences between vocal systems in animals